Henri Cogan

 Henri Cogan (13 September 1914 in Paris – 23 September 2003 in Boulogne-Billancourt) was a French actor and stuntman.

 Biography

-Before Henri Cogan became a fight choreographer for European action films he proved his expertise in hand-to-hand combat publicly by fighting as a professional wrestler.
-As a wrestler he once fought Lino Ventura and later he introduced him to Georges Lautner.
-Henri Cogan appeared in French, German and English films.
+Before Henri Cogan became a fight choreographer for European action films, he proved his expertise in hand-to-hand combat publicly by fighting as a professional wrestler.
+As a wrestler, he once fought Lino Ventura and later introduced him to Georges Lautner.
+Henri Cogan appeared in French, German, and English films.